-Andrew Hammond recently resigned as Chief Executive Officer of the City of Rockingham after 10 years in the role.
+Andrew Hammond is currently the Chair Commissioner for the City of Perth.
+He previously held the position as Chief Executive Officer of the City of Rockingham after 10 years in the role.
 Andrew has significant senior experience in Local Government having held CEO positions in Albany, Wyndham East Kimberley and Nannup.

 He holds an Executive Master of Business in Administration from the University of Western Australia and is a Fellow of Local Government Managers Australia, the Australian Institute of Management and a graduate of the Australian Institute of Company Directors.

 Gaye is an experienced executive and non-executive director.
 She currently serves as Deputy Chair Commissioner at the City of Perth.

 Gaye’s executive career has spanned 23 years with BHP and 15 years in the higher education sector.
 During her tenure at BHP, Gaye served in various senior strategic and operational roles involving major resource and infrastructure projects and operations.
 Her roles in higher education included Chief Operating Officer at The University of Western Australia and the Executive Director Perth Education City.

 Gaye was a BHP nominated director on both domestic and international mining and steel joint venture boards.
 She has held a range of non-executive directorships over 20 years on listed companies, government trading enterprises, not-for-profit and national member organisations.
 Her past boards include The Western Australian Treasury Corporation, Verve Energy and Silver Chain Nursing Association, The Australian Institute of Company Directors WA division, CPA Australia WA division, the Committee for Perth, the State Government Major Stadia Taskforce and the Commonwealth Government Solar Flagship Council.